 Carmelina’s: Cooking for the UCSF Community

 The Doc’s Taco at Carmelina’s Taqueria is made with beans, shrimp, lettuce and fresh salsa.
-But there’s more to #13 on the menu than meets the eye.
+But there’s more to their tacos than meets the eye.

 “This means so much to us,” said Carmelina Narciso (photographed right), owner of the popular taqueria located in the Panassus Millberry Union food court.
 “It’s a simple menu item but it tells our story.”